Showing posts sorted by relevance for query Objectum. Sort by date Show all posts

 A tactile relationship: Mr & Mrs Eiffel.

-Erika Eiffel (née LaBrie) was probably the woman who brought objectum sexuality to a wider (if not wholly receptive) audience when in 2008 the documentary Married to the Eiffel Tower appeared online.
+Erika Eiffel (b 1972, née LaBrie) was probably the woman who brought objectum sexuality to a wider (if not wholly receptive) audience when in 2008 the documentary Married to the Eiffel Tower appeared online.
 It "celebrated" a long-term relationship which dated back a decade although Mrs Eiffel changed her surname only in 2007 after a commitment ceremony and she heads Objectum Sexuality Internationale (OSI), a 400-strong association of object-oriented individuals.
-The documentary might have been interesting had it not focused on the least interesting aspects of OS & OR: The sexual nature of the relationships and the notion that the inclination is a quest for control attributable to prior abuse and mental illness.
+The documentary would have been more interesting had it not focused on the least interesting aspects of OS & OR: The sexual nature of the relationships and the notion the inclination is a quest for control attributable to prior abuse and mental illness.

 Just good friends: Lindsay Lohan in polka dots with la tour Eiffel, Paris Fashion Week, 2019.